MattKleinsmith/void-detector/README.md

 - Create train, validation, and test sets
   - Consider splitting by aisle
   - Consider splitting by store
+    - If so, collect data from two more stores
 - Resize data for model input
   - Consider downsampling or cropping
 - Train, tune HPs, test